Action Taimanin

 Action Taimanin (アクション対魔忍) is a free-to-play action role-playing video game developed and published by Gremory Games on mobile, and later ported to Windows PCs by Lilith and Infini-Brain.
-The game is a spin-off of Lilith's Taimanin visual novel series.
+The game is an all-ages spin-off of Lilith's Taimanin visual novel series.

 Story

-Action Taimanin takes place in an alternate near future Japan.
+Action Taimanin takes place in an alternate near-future Japan.
 Demons have crossed over from the dark side, breaking the unspoken rules of non-interference.
 The rule is now obsolete, and a war rages between the humans and demons.
 As the fight rages on, crime syndicates are taking advantage of the chaos to rise in power.
-The government established an organization of ninja called "Taimanins" to fight the demons.
+The government established an organization of ninjas called "Taimanins" to fight the demons.

-The main quest's storyline was finished with chapter 16, part 2.
+The game's first storyline finished with chapter 16, part 2 with the extended storyline now up to chapter 22.

 Gameplay

 Action Taimanin features multiple game modes.
 The main quest begins with retrieving a stolen bio-weapon from a UFS base.
 Time Attack mode has players racing against the clock and other players to try and rank as high as possible.
 Special Mode is a vehicle race to avoid obstacles and get to the finish line.

 By completing different modes and training, players can unlock additional outfits for their favorite characters.
 Support characters are also on hand to help out with various skills.
 Bonding with the support characters will, unlock special slice-of-life events.